 The draft Cinder Track Restoration Plan has been produced by Scarborough Borough Council, which owns the track which runs Scarborough and Whitby.

-The plans will go before the authority’s overview and scrutiny board on Wednesday (5th) where councilors will be asked to recommend the scheme to the full council.
+The plans went before the authority’s overview and scrutiny board today and the councilors voted to recommend the scheme to the full council.

 It follows the dropping of a plan put forward by national cycling charity Sustrans earlier this year which lead to almost 3,000 people signing a petition against the proposals.
 In particular, there was anger over plans to widen parts of the track and to Tarmac a number of sections.